port19x/port19.xyz/content/tech/go-review/index.md

 This is primarily regarding slices, but my very short time trying to leverage maps and then resorting to a switch case statement was no highlight either.
 Slices are variable sized arrays.
 Go calls slices what would be lists in python or java.

 Say you want to save a sorted copy of your slice.
-I python you just do `b = sorted(a)`.
+In python you just do `b = sorted(a)`.
 Let's see what we need to do in Go and how we need to adapt the semantics.
 Well, let's figure out how to copy an array first, because `b := a` does not work and instead links to the same memory as a. \
 Instead you have to do a `b := make([]int, len(a))` before doing a `copy(b, a)`. \
 Now you may import the sort package from the standard library. \